SnorrenEnzo/PyFound/README.md

 # PyFound
-A fast Python implementation of the ProFound source extraction algorithm by Robotham et al. (2018).
+A fast Python implementation of the ProFound source extraction algorithm, which was originally implemented in R.

-Based on:
+The paper presenting the original ProFound algorithm:
 > A.S.G.
 Robotham, L.J.M.
 Davies, S.P.
 Driver, S. Koushan, D.S.
 Taranu, S. Casura, J. Liske 2018 *ProFound: Source Extraction and Application to Modern Survey Data*, MNRAS 476, 3137

 ### Word of caution